Please wait while flipbook is loading. For more related info, FAQs and issues please refer to DearFlip WordPress Flipbook Plugin Help documentation.

 Leveraging native AWS resources

 Utilising native AWS resources with existing VMware workloads migrated to VMware Cloud on AWS provides a best of both worlds option.
 With high-speed sub second access to Amazon services such as Amazon S3, Amazon Route 53 and Amazon EC2 allowing for existing back end applications to continue to run on VMware Cloud reducing costly refactoring.
 Front end resources can be migrated to native AWS allowing businesses to utilize the best AWS has to offer.

 - Reduce TCO

 - Utilise the full array of AWS cloud services

 - Infrastructure-as-a-code approach

 Deliver Disaster Recovery as a Service

-Disaster recovery (DR), delivered as a service for VMC on AWS, delivers on-demand site protection with native automated orchestration, failover and failback capabilities.
+Disaster recovery (DR), delivered as a service for VMware Cloud on AWS, delivers on-demand site protection with native automated orchestration, failover and failback capabilities.
 This enables organisations to implement a DR solution for the first time, reduce their secondary DR site costs by moving DR operations to the cloud, or complement their existing DR by protecting additional workloads with a cloud-based DR solution for specific applications.

 - Reduces secondary DR site costs

 - Increases business resiliency